BAMGames/europa-universalis-rules/doc/hre.md

 Statu quo: Any other solution.

-SPA and HOL intervene as they see fit.
+SPA and HOL intervene with only one small stack.

 Free passage granted in the HRE for the course of the war.
 The Emperor has to intervene.